UnrealMultiple/TerraAngel/README.md

 Updating
 </h2>

-To update the client and pull any changes, run `fast_update.bat`
+To update the client and pull any changes, run `./scripts/fast.ps1 -Update`

-Then run `fast_compile.bat` to build the updated client
+Then run `./scripts/fast.ps1 -Compile` to build the updated client

+(Or run `./scripts/fast.ps1 -Update -Compile` to pull latest changes and compile at the same time)
 <h2>
 Development
 </h2>

 After installing the client, you can edit the source code of the client in `src/TerraAngel/Terraria`

-Run `fast_diff.bat` to create patches based on your changes
+Run `./scripts/fast.ps1 -Diff` to create patches based on your changes

 <h2>
 Client features